Zoldyako/Zoldyako-Krita-Themes/README.md

 # Zoldyako's Themes for Krita

-This repository will be the default place for download my themes for Krita.
+This repository will be the default place for downloading my themes for Krita.

 later I'll add for this README:
-- Prints of the themes
+- Screenshots of the themes
 - How to install the themes (DONE)
 - Maybe how to make your own themes